 Flight Academy Information UPDATED!

-ATTENTION Cadets!
-This year's Flight Academy information is located here!
+**14 Oct 21 UPDATE** ATTENTION Cadets!
+THIS school year's Flight Academy information is located here!
 Click on "AFJROTC Flight Academy (CSAF Private Pilot Scholarship Prorgram)" on the lefthand side menu of this page to get started and learn all about this exciting, once-in-a-lifetime--and FREE--oppurtunity!

-**15 Mar 21 UPDATE** C/ Becht received official notifcation that she will attend PURDUE UNIVERSITY for flight training this summer!
+(15 Mar 21) C/ Becht received official notifcation that she will attend PURDUE UNIVERSITY for flight training this summer!
 What an awesome experience that awaits her.

-C/ Emma Becht during last school year's CAP orientation flight
+C/ Emma Becht participates in a CAP orientation flight

 Commander's Call Recording